 On page 114 of his book, Lockyer declares, “W]hile God does answer some of the prayers of the unconverted, He has not promised to do so.
 All promises of answered prayer are given to the regenerated children – to those in covenant relationship with Him as their heavenly Father.”

-However, the Bible indicates that when a person earnestly asks God for help in understanding how to have eternal salvation, that person can expect God to answer that prayer.
+Nevertheless, the Bible indicates that when a person earnestly asks God for help in understanding how to have eternal salvation, that person can expect God to answer that prayer.
 [For a discussion of how a person can have eternal salvation, click on “What Must a Person Do to Be Assured of Salvation?”]

 Brief Comments Regarding My Personal Experiences with Praying

 In recent years, I have learned that God is faithful in providing me with the answer I am seeking with regard to one type of prayer in particular.
 This type of prayer involves a sincere request for God to help me in dealing with difficult circumstances.
 I am confident that God does not want me to allow such circumstances to cause me to be anxious or to have any other negative reaction that would indicate a lack of trust in Him.
-Although I still ask Him to rectify the difficult circumstances, I know from various biblical teachings (e.g., the Apostle Paul’s thorn in the flesh) that God won’t always do so.
+Although I still ask Him to rectify the difficult circumstances, I know from various biblical teachings (e.g., the Apostle Paul’s thorn in the flesh) that God will not always do so.

 I believe it is important that I deal with difficult circumstances as God wants me to deal with them, and I believe this necessitates that I genuinely trust in Him.
 If I allow any circumstance to cause me to be anxious or to have any other negative reaction, I am not genuinely trusting in God.
-If God is allowing a difficult circumstance to continue, I believe it is because He wants to teach me to trust Him, regardless of circumstances.
+Therefore, if God is allowing a difficult circumstance to continue, I believe it is because He wants to teach me to trust Him, regardless of circumstances.